 Classical guitars usually do not have any position markers or binding.
 Classical guitarists are always expected to know their finger position.
 Also, if the hand position while playing classical guitar is correct, you will never be touching the edge of the fingerboard.

 If the frets at the edge of the fingerboard are properly smoothed off, there should be really no need to cover them with a binding.
 You may see them sometimes on less expensive guitars, but the purpose there is to cover poorly seasoned wood, which may shrink, exposing fret edges.

 Twelve and Fourteen Fret Necks.

-All classical and steel string guitars made till 1920s had twelve frets clear of the body.
-Majority of the present flat top steel string guitars have fourteen instead.
+All classical and steel string guitars made till the 1920s had twelve frets clear of the body.
+The majority of the present flat top steel string guitars have fourteen instead.

 The total frets still remain unchanged at twenty (some instruments have nineteen or twenty-one) for acoustic and eighteen or nineteen for Classical instruments.
 Classical guitars still continue to have twelve frets before the beginning of the body.

 Martin company introduced fourteen fret fingerboards in 1930 with their Orchestra Model (OM) series.
 The design was developed as per suggestions of some Banjo players, who prefer slimmer necks and more accessible frets.

 These extra frets are created by reducing the upper part of the body and making the shoulders less rounded, instead of increasing the length of the neck.
 The upper bout is shorter for fourteen fret guitars in comparison to twelve fret ones.